Samuel-2626/django-lang/article.md

 A .mo compiled message file has been generated for each language.

-## Translating templates, fields and forms
+## Translating templates, model fields and forms

 We can translate model fields name and forms my marking them for translation using either **gettext** or **gettext_lazy** function.